Published: September, 2018

 If you like Quentin Tarantino crime flicks, John Woo Heroic Bloodshed movies or modern films like NO COUNTRY FOR OLD MEN, HELL AND HIGH WATER or SICARIO, then you’ll love IRON SIGHTS!

-Iron Sights isn’t for dudes that hold their Moscow mules with both hands, it’s for those of us that snort Wild Turkey 101 through both nostrils.
+Iron Sights isn’t for those that hold their Moscow mules with both hands, it’s for those of us that snort Wild Turkey 101 through both nostrils.
 Those of us that can hit the bullseye with a dart while blindfolded.
 Those of us that think we could take down Chuck Norris if we got in a lucky shot.
 Those of us that know what an Allen key is.
 Those of us that wear a king cobra as a fucking belt.

 I’ve also got to point out that the cover art by Kelsey Shannon is a perfect marriage between badass and beautiful.
 I don’t give a shit about posters or anything like that but I’d hang it on my wall.

-Anyway, Meyer should be proud of this book and those of us that backed it should be really happy with the end result.
+Anyway, Meyer should be proud of this book and those of us that backed it should be pleased with the end result.
 Richard C. Meyer delivered on his project unlike so many other comic book pros that have taken money from fans and haven’t delivered on crowd funded projects from years ago.

 Pairs well with: the films Meyer used to describe this and I’m assuming his upcoming Jawbreakers comic.